Royal Menagerie of Versailles: The first zoo of modern times

 Although the tradition of keeping a collection of exotic animals close to the sovereign had been known since Antiquity, the collection created by Louis XIV at Versailles offered a resolutely new model that was adopted throughout Europe.
 The first innovation was to bring together in one place, on a permanent rather than itinerant basis, the animals scattered around the enclosures of other royal residences.
 In addition, the Royal Menagerie was the first to classify species, each of which was divided into specially adapted courtyards.
 Lastly, the real scenography developed by Le Vau, with its radial plan and the radiance of the courtyards from an elevated observation point, was widely imitated, notably in 1752 by Emperor Francis I of Habsburg for his famous Schönbrunn Zoo in Vienna (Austria).

 The Palace of Versailles was also teeming with animal life: there were dozens of pets in the princes' flats and in the King's antechamber with its kennels: braques, spaniels, pugs, vervet monkeys, angora cats, macaws, and parakeets.
 The menagerie was home to a multitude of rare animals: coati, quagga, cassowaries, and crowned cranes, nicknamed the "royal bird"; game abounded in the small and large parks; 700 horses were housed in the stables and 300 hunting dogs in the large kennels.

+In popular culture

+Sofia Coppola's film Marie Antoinette (2006) contains a humorous scene set at the Menagerie, where Louis XVI (Jason Schwartzman) and Joseph II (Danny Huston) discuss elephants.